 A. The text of the digital resource includes markup (e.g. tags or styles) that allows for navigation by key structural elements (chapters, headings, pages) using assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Fail Additional Information: No method provided that allows user to bypass sections of text.
-The tagged PDF, Title, Bookmarks, and Headings all failed using the accessibility checker.
+Fail Additional Information: Bookmark was found that allowed me to go to a specific chapter.
+The tagged PDF, Title, and Headings all failed using the accessibility checker.
+However, the boomarks passed.
 B. The text of the digital resource includes markup for bullets and numbered lists that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Fail Additional Information: No markups found.
-The Tagged PDF, Title, Bookmarks, and Headings all failed.
+Fail Additional Information: There were no list structural markups.
+The tagged PDF, Title, and Headings all failed using the accessibility checker.
+However, boomarks passed.
 C. If the text of the digital resource is delivered within an ebook reader application, a method is provided that allows users to bypass the reader interface and move directly to the text content that is compatible with assistive technology.
 N/A Additional Information: No additional eReader used.